-These folks also exist in your Switchboard, and while many of them will be people you already know, there will be new folks that appear who demonstrate a desire to support the community consistently.
-With this well to draw from, having ways to encourage these top contributors on your Switchboard and in other initiatives opens new possibilities for delivering value for your Switchboard, your office, and your community.
+These folks also exist in your Switchboard, and while many of them will be people you already know, there will be new folks who appear and demonstrate a desire to support the community consistently.
+Having ways to encourage these top contributors on your Switchboard and in other initiatives opens new possibilities for delivering value for your Switchboard, your office, and your community.

 Who are they?

 Top contributors, also known as super users, are members of your community that consistently heart and/or comment on posts, as well as message users with regularity.
 You can see this information in a couple of places, such as just opening posts and seeing if there are users that show up with regularity.
 These users are also easily found in the Member Directory through use of various filters.
 For example, you could sort the Member Directory by users that have hearted at least 10 posts, commented at least twice, and posted at least 1 ask or offer and see who appears.
 You can ultimately use whatever number and types of filters you’d like.

 You can also find your top contributors in the Users section of Insights.
 Here, we surface who those users are by default, but you have the ability to click on bars in the bar graphs above the top contributors, which will surface your top contributors that represent the bar you clicked (or multiple bars you selected).

 What does leveraging look like?

 1. Sharing content

 Encouraging top contributors (and all users, for that matter) to use the Share button within posts is a very simple way to channel top contributor’s energy and excitement and transfer it to individuals or groups that would be interested.

 Top contributors are most likely active in other social media, and encouraging them to cross-post Switchboard posts to those social media serve as powerful conduits to your Switchboard.
 Cross-posting content is usually pretty brief, but here is an example of a more detailed cross-post from a top contributor.